+Table 2 Protocol Comparison Table

 For IoT devices that are connected using low-power radio technologies, protocols with compact encoding such as CoAP are the better choice.
 CoAP is primarily designed for small data transmissions over UDP.
 It can also be used for multicast communication, which is useful for both device discovery and group communication.